zhangp365/ComfyUI-utils-nodes/README.md

 ## LoadImageMaskWithSwitch
 Modified the official LoadImageMask node by adding a switch.
 When turned off, it will not load the image to mask.

+## LoadImageWithoutListDir
+When there are a lot of images in the input directory, loading image with `os.listdir` can be slow.
+This node avoids using `os.listdir` to improve performance.

+## LoadImageMaskWithoutListDir
+When there are a lot of images in the input directory, loading image as Mask with `os.listdir` can be slow.
+This node avoids using `os.listdir` to improve performance.

 ## ImageCompositeMaskedWithSwitch
 Modified the official ImageCompositeMasked node by adding a switch.
 When turned off, it will not return the destination image directly.